-The School of Travel Industry Management offers a bachelor of science (BS) degree in travel industry management with, beginning in fall 2024, three emphasis areas of study: hospitality management, tourism management, and transportation management.
+The School of Travel Industry Management offers a bachelor of science (BS) degree in travel industry management with, beginning in the 2024-2025 academic year, three concentration areas of study: hospitality management, tourism management, and transportation management.

 Admissions